 The trial ends after 60 seconds.
 It may be extended until the ball comes to a complete stop if the ball is still moving at the time the 60 seconds are over.
-The trial also ends if the ball stops being entirely inside the goal area marked area around the goal or leaves the field.
+The trial also ends if the ball stops being entirely inside the goal area or leaves the field.

-1055 (replaces:) The referee decides when a penalty kick has been completed.)
+(replaces:) The referee decides when a penalty kick has been completed.)